shomec/agentic-ai-designpatterns/README.md

 # Agentic AI Design Patterns

-Welcome to my Agentic AI Design Patterns repository.
-I created this project to showcase the various "Agentic AI" design patterns, that has been popularized by [DeepLearning.AI](https://www.deeplearning.ai/), with real working demo apps or code examples on how to build autonomous, iterative, and collaborative agentic AI apps.
-I took help of **Google Anti Gravity** to generate some of these codes.
+Welcome to the **Agentic AI Design Patterns** repository.
+This project showcases various "Agentic AI" design patterns popularized by [DeepLearning.AI](https://www.deeplearning.ai/), featuring functional demos of autonomous, iterative, and collaborative agentic AI applications.
+The code in this repository was developed with the assistance of **Google AntiGravity**.

+Instead of expecting an LLM to generate a perfect result in a single pass, these agentic patterns enable models to reason, utilize tools, critique their own outputs, and facilitate collaboration among specialized agents.

-This repo demonstrates the following core agentic AI design patterns:
+This repository demonstrates the following core design patterns:

 1. **Reflection**
-2. **Tool Use (Function Calling)**
+2. **Tool Use (Function Calling)** (integrated into the demos below)
 3. **Planning**
 4. **Multi-Agent Collaboration**